mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 Flow timer must be set to a very high value so flows do not expire during the test

-For TCP we set the desired number of concurrent connection and make sure we have a transaction rate that is a bit faster than the flow timer to make sure flows do not expire.
+For TCP we set the desired number of concurrent connections and make sure we have a transaction rate that is a bit faster than the flow timer to make sure flows do not expire.

 for UDP we use random source/destination ports and we set rate to 100K PPS and for 32M flows it should work fine for 320 seconds.